SequPL/validly/README.md

 - Seamless Integration: Designed to work smoothly in .NET applications, with support for dependency injection and easy configuration.

 ## Getting Started
 To start using the library, add it to your project as a NuGet package.
-Decorate your model properties with validation attributes and let the source generator handle the rest.
+Decorate your model with `[Validatable]` attribute and properties with validation attributes and let the source generator handle the rest.
 Generated code will include optimized validation methods that you can call to validate instances of your models.

 ## Example Usage
 Define validation rules using attributes on your model properties: